I had it in my head that I wouldn’t like Cairns, Australia. I’m not sure why, but I was wrong.

 Cairns is the gateway to the Great Barrier Reef, a true wonder of the world that is 2,300km long, which is why it’s such a popular place to visit and probably the main reason you’re visiting.
 It so should be!

 I’m happy to say The Great Barrier Reef is just as magnificent and magical as you’ve heard.
-I loved our day out exploring the underwater world with the girls.
+I loved our full-day tour exploring the underwater world with the girls.
 It was such a cool experience for them at such a young age.

-Visiting the Great Barrier Reef cab be expensive, but it’s a once in a lifetime thing.
+Visiting the Great Barrier Reef can be expensive, but it’s a once-in-a-lifetime thing.
 Budget for the expense so you don’t feel guilty or stressed when it comes time to hand over the cash for this incredible World Heritage Site.

-We’d always wanted to go to the Outer Reef, because that’s where the best snorkeling and diving is.
-You might only visit the Reef once, you will want to see it at it’s best!
+We’d always wanted to go to the Outer Reef, because that’s where the best snorkeling and diving are.
+You might only visit the Reef once, but you will want to see it at its best!